soniah/date_practice/README.md

 My answers are in the branch `answers` but no peeking!

 Where the dates don't have timezones they in are in Hong Kong time.
-I was on a contract in HK and have fond memories of programming in restaurants while eating _Shrimp Dumplings_, _Ice Lemon Tea_ and _Portuguese Tarts_ :-)

 ## Useful Links